Broker Bryon Martinsen Allegedly Sold Securities Away from His Firm

 The White Law Group is investigating potential securities claims involving former Centaurus Financial broker Bryon C. Martinsen (CRD #1621649).

-- Martinsen allegedly failed to disclose these transactions in writing to his firm.
+- Martinsen allegedly failed to disclose private securities transactions in writing to his firm.

 - He falsely denied participation in such transactions on three compliance questionnaires.